saoudrizwan/Disk/README.md

         """)
 }
 ```
-The example above takes care of the most common error when dealing with the file system: creating a file where one already exists with the same name.
-In the code above, we first check if posts.json exists, remove it if it does, and then write the new data to the new file.
+The example above takes care of the most common error when dealing with the file system: removing a file that doesn't exist.

 ## A Word from the Developer